This post may contain affiliate links.

 Accredited squash court suppliers

 There are multiple products from several suppliers that are certified by the World Squash Federation (WSF).
 Many manufacturers have created their own licensed squash court solutions.
 This includes but is not limited to floors, walls, and lights.
-This linkOpens in a new tab. contains a list of accredited products provided by these squash court manufacturers.
+This link contains a list of accredited products provided by these squash court manufacturers.